jackcogdill/stealthpng/README.md

 ## Features

-* Hides plaintext data or files in png images (in progress)
+* Hides plaintext data or files in the least significant bits of png images (still being developed)
 * Uses 256 bit AES for encryption
 * Hashes the password 65536 times with SHA512 for the key (the longer the key, the more secure it is)